innolitics/rdm/rdm/init_files/documents/software_plan.md

     Since change requests may be split up later and detailed requirements are added in an agile fashion, this activity allows minimal detail to be added to the change request.
 Sometimes even a title is sufficient, but usually it's best to add as much detail as possible.

     Unless you're the project lead, don't assign the issue to a release.
 That will be handled during sprint planning.
-If, however, you know that the issue won't be tackled in any of the current releases, feel free to add it to the icebox GitHub milestone.
+If, however, you know that the issue won't be tackled in any of the current releases, feel free to add it to the icebox GitLab milestone.

-**Output:** Change request in GitHub
+**Output:** Change request in GitLab

 **Verified by:** Not applicable

-**Verifcation tasks:** Not applicable
+**Verification tasks:** Not applicable

 ## Release - Planning and Setup